egehanyorulmaz/BigQuery-Cost-Monitoring-and-Insights-with-Apache-airflow/README.md

-## BigQuery Cost Monitoring with Apache Airflow
+## BigQuery Cost Monitoring, Insights and Cost Extraction with Apache Airflow

 ### **Problem**
 Thousands of businesses prefer BigQuery as data warehouse in their data pipeline.
 In the lack of data engineer resources,